Food Stamps

 Dinner on a table

-To receive Food Stamps, you must live in Alaska.
+To receive SNAP, you must live in Alaska.
 There is no specific age requirement, so practically anyone who qualifies financially can receive benefits.
 To qualify, you must go through income and asset screening.
 Currently, you are eligible if you are below 130% of the poverty level.
 View a list of income limits.
 If you are 21 years old or younger and live with your parents, you are considered part of the same household as your parents.
 You can apply on your own only if you do not live with your parents.

-To receive Food Stamp benefits, you must:
+To receive SNAP benefits, you must:

 • register for work if you are able-bodied and between 16 and 59 years old;